 Class B Mutual Funds — charge a back-end sales load and a 12b-1 fee higher than that of a Class A fund.
 Loads typically start high and decrease over time, completely disappearing after six years.
 Class B funds are best for long-term investing.

-Class C Mutual Funds — charge high 12b-1 fees, may or may not charge a front-end sales load, and usually charge a back-end sales load.
+Class C Mutual Funds — may or may not charge a front-end sales load but usually charge a back-end sales load, typically around 1%.
 The back-end load will disappear completely after 1 or 2 years.
+These funds may or may not also charge 12b-1 fees.
 Class C funds are best for short-term trading.

 Class D Mutual Funds — usually no-load funds without commissions, however, ongoing expenses are assessed.
 These expenses can vary, so investors should be aware of the operating expense ratios.
 Class D funds are purchased from brokerage firms, who will collect a 12b-1 fee.